jojobrain/jojobrain/README.md

 # 👋 Hi, I’m @jojobrain

-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning C

 <!---
 jojobrain/captainejojo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.